5. April 2022

 Project team at a workshop in Colombia in February 2022.

-Evidence from qualitative, quantitative and economic analyses will be used to prepare a policy draft on the potential for a new subsidized diagnostic platform, to improve the diagnostic and decision-making process of infectious diseases in the swine industry.
-The policy draft will be iteratively discussed in high-level round tables.
+Evidence from qualitative, quantitative and economic analyses will be used to evaluate the potential for a new subsidized diagnostic platform, to improve the diagnostic and decision-making process of infectious diseases in the swine industry.
+The results will be published in peer-review journals and a policy draft will be prepared and iteratively discussed in high-level round tables.
 A systematic consensus methodology will be used to summarize key recommendations for the uptake of the subsidised model within the country and potentially across other similar contexts.

 Outcomes